Chairman & Founder

 Chief Executive Officer

 Gintaras Vaisnys has been involved with Impossible Objects since 2016, first as a major investor, then as a consultant.
-Gintaras assumed the role of CEO in 2018.
+Gintaras served as CEO from 2018 thru May 2022 and currently serves as active advisor and serves on our Board of Directors.

 Most recently, Gintaras was co-founder, CEO/President and board member of Defibtech, LLC, a leading innovator and manufacturer of Automated External Defibrillators (AEDs).
 The company has sold more than 350,000 defibrillators and more than 1,000,000 disposables in over 40 countries around the world and was named as the fastest growing medical device company in the United States (7th overall) in the 2007 Deloitte "Fast 500" list.
 Defibtech was sold to Nihon Kohden, a leading Japanese medical device firm, in 2012.
 Gintaras remained on as CEO through 2017.